uc-grringo/VACNet-BYPASS/README.md

 # Bypass 1.

-1. Use kernel driver (uc is full of usermode->driver ready to build solutions)
+1. Use kernel driver, this way you don't need to create handle to access memory (uc is full of usermode->driver ready to build solutions)
 2. More complicated attack VAC at (steamservice.dll) and patch functions/check (this can get easilly detected)
 3. Hijack process handle with needed permisions (As for now there is no known detection vector for this)